ElisaNguyen/bayesian-tda/README.md

 These scripts train the respective model 10 times on the seeds specified in `random_seeds.pt`, which we also use in the paper.
 This corresponds to sampling a model $\theta$ from the posterior $p(\theta|\mathcal{D})$ using Deep Ensembling.
 The checkpoints after the last 5 epochs are saved to `models/`.
 This corresponds to sampling a model $\theta$ from the posterior $p(\theta|\mathcal{D})$ similar to stochastic weight averaging.

+This is done for all datasets, if you wish to run it on a specific one, change it directly in the script.

 ### Experiments
 In the paper, we conduct hypothesis testing of the signal-to-noise ratio in TDA scores and report the p-value as an indicator of the statistical significance of the estimated scores.
 Additionally, we inspect the Pearson and Spearman correlations of the TDA scores of different methods to find out how well they correspond to each other.
 Below are instructions on how to reproduce these analyses.